Michael Strahan: Personal life

 His uncle, Art Strahan, played as a defensive lineman for the Houston Oilers (1965) and Atlanta Falcons (1968).
 In an episode of Finding Your Roots, Strahan learned that he has Anglo-Saxon ancestry that traces directly to Charlemagne, who is his 39-great-grandfather.

 Strahan was married to his first wife, Wanda Hutchins, from 1992 to 1996.
 Hutchins is an American businesswoman, interior designer, and home decorator.
-They have a daughter, Tanita Strahan, and a son, Michael Anthony Strahan Jr. Strahan moved them to the U.S. and purchased a $163,000 house in the same Houston neighborhood where his parents live.
+They have a daughter and a son.
+Strahan moved them to the U.S. and purchased a $163,000 house in the same Houston neighborhood where his parents live.

 In 1999, Strahan married Jean Muggli after meeting her at a spa.
-They had twin daughters, Isabella and Sophia, born December 2004.
+They had twin daughters, born December 2004.
 Strahan and Muggli finalized their divorce on July 20, 2006.
 In January 2007, Judge James B. Convery awarded Muggli $15 million in a divorce settlement in addition to $18,000 monthly child support.
 Strahan appealed.
 In March 2007, the court ordered the Montclair, New Jersey mansion to be auctioned and the sales money split evenly; the house was valued at $3.6 million.

 In August 2009, Strahan became engaged to Nicole Mitchell, Eddie Murphy's ex-wife, but the two ended their engagement in 2014.
 In June 2011, Strahan filmed a commercial supporting legalizing same-sex marriage in New York.

 Since around 2015, Strahan has been dating Kayla Quick.
+Their daughter, Strahan's fifth child, was born in August 2026.